Changes to disability supports: What you need to know

 - People’s allocated budgets for flexible funding will continue the same as they are now

-- The purchasing rules for flexible funding will be removed
+- The purchasing rules for flexible funding has been removed

 - There will be more support to help people manage their flexible funding in line with their plan